elastic/apm/specs/agents/tracing-instrumentation-azure.md

 ### Typing

-A new span is created when there is a current transaction, and when a message is sent or scheduled to a queue or topic subscription
+A new span is created when there is a current transaction, and when a message is sent or scheduled to a queue or topic

 | APM field | Required? | Format | Notes | Example |
 | --------- | --------- | ------ | ----- | ------- |